LumoSQL/lumosql/doc/rfc/draft-shearer-desmet-calvelli-lumionsrfc-00.md

 "Lumion Ciphers, Signatures and Hashes".

 The Lumion Feature list is a 32-bit bitmask with values as in the following table:

-    XXXXXX
+    XXXXX MORE GOES HERE XXXXX

 Payload Metadata Offset is a 64-bit integer.

 Other Metadata contains all RBAC metadata, and some non-RBAC Metadata:

-    * Left and Right pointers, in the case where the Lumion Version Count is non-zero.
-The pointers are Lumion UUIDs, meaning that lists and other structures can be implemented with Lumions.
+    * Left, Right, Below and Above pointers.
+These pointers are Lumion UUIDs, meaning that trees, lists and other structures can be implemented with Lumions.
+At least one of these fields MUST be non-zero if the External Lumion Version Count is non-zero.
     * List of valid Lumion Access Keys
-    * XXXXXX
+    * XXXXX MORE GOES HERE XXXXX

 The Payload Metadata Block is laid out like this: